 Selecting staff comprises two main stages: shortlisting and assessment.
-Throughout both stages employers should ensure that their selection methods ensure candidates are treated fairly, without discrimination or bias, and that selections are made based on the candidate’s ability to perform the role, contribute to the organisation and their potential for development.
+Throughout both stages employers should ensure that their selection methods treat candidates fairly, without discrimination or bias, and that selections are made based on the candidate’s ability to perform the role, contribute to the organisation and their potential for development.

-This factsheet focuses on the interviewing stage of the selection process and the purpose of the interview for both the employer and the candidate.
+This factsheet focuses on the assessment stage of the selection process and the purpose of the interview and other methods for both the employer and the candidate.
 It covers the limitations of interviewing and how organisations might avoid common pitfalls.
-And finally, it takes a closer look at the practicalities of psychometric testing, assessment centres and pre-employment checks, such as references.
+Finally, it takes a closer look at the practicalities of psychometric testing, assessment centres, and pre-employment checks such as references.

-Selection processes should be based only on a candidate’s ability to do the job, ability to make a contribution to the organisation's effectiveness, and potential for development.
+An effective selection process ensures that a candidate has the right skills for the job.
+Selection processes should be based on a candidate’s ability to do the job, ability to make a contribution to the organisation's effectiveness, and also their potential for development.

-To ensure a fair and successful selection process, insights from a number of selection methods should be used in the decision-making process.
-It’s easy to unconsciously introduce bias to selection procedures, so the use of a structured and rigorous approach is imperative.
+To ensure fair and successful selection, insights from a number of selection methods should be used in the decision-making process.
+It’s easy to unconsciously introduce bias to selection procedures, so using a structured and rigorous approach is essential.
 A degree of flexibility in this is helpful, however, so that candidates can be put at their ease and assessors can follow up on relevant information.
+Attention should also be paid to the candidate experience and the length of the selection process to ensure a positive impression of the organisation.

 Selecting candidates involves two main processes: shortlisting, and assessing applicants to decide who should be made a job offer.
-It is a crucial stage in the overall recruitment process.
-This factsheet focuses on interviewing, psychometric testing and assessment centres.
-For more on recruitment generally, see our recruitment factsheet.
+This factsheet focuses on interviewing techniques, psychometric testing and assessment centres.
+For more on the recruitment process generally, see our recruitment factsheet.

 Candidates’ applications may arrive as a curriculum vitae (CV) or an application form.
 Whatever form they are in, it’s important to make sure that everyone involved in the selection process, from the shortlisting stage onwards, understands not just the need to avoid unfair discrimination and the potential risk to the organisation’s reputation should a candidate make a tribunal claim, but the benefits a diverse workforce can bring to an organisation.